DDD develops policies that conform to state, federal, and contractual requirements.

 Arizona Department of Economic Security

-FWA can take many forms and involve almost anyone in the healthcare system including providers, physicians, and patients.
+FWA can appear in various ways.
+It can involve anyone in healthcare, like providers, physicians, and patients.

 President Clinton signed the Kassebaum-Kennedy Health Insurance Portability and Accountability Act (HIPAA)on August 21, 1996.